pixelsnob/lapr/docs/project-timeline.md

 #### Home Page

-How will the homepage be organized?
-Will there be a slide show/montage?
-Do you need to pull from FB for a "news" page?
+- How will the homepage be organized?
+- Will there be a slide show/montage?
+- Do you need to pull from FB for a "news" page?
 (I think the updates you do on FB are really informative and pretty neat.
-We should maybe think about making those a part of your website).
+We should maybe think about making those a part of your website somehow).

 #### Instrument Lists